German Adjective Endings

 German Adjective Endings for Nouns without Article

 Well, these kind of German adjective endings are not really common.
-So, they are mainly used in texts, especially in small advertisement in newspapers.
-Furthermore, these kind of adjectives may occur in sayings.
+So, they are mainly used in headlines, short descriptive texts, especially in small advertisement in newspapers.
+Furthermore, these kinds of adjectives may occur in proverbs.
 Here are some examples for this rather rare case.

-- “Starke Männer für Baustelle gesucht!” – Looking for strong man for construction side!
+- “Starke Männer für Baustelle gesucht!” – Looking for strong men for construction side!

-- “Neue Frauen braucht das Land!” – The country need new women!
+- “Neue Frauen braucht das Land!” – The country needs new women!

 Some Last Advice and Exercises